Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

-Following previous studies \cite{park2020machine, yun2017prediction}, candidate locations of wall pressure probes for wall-normal velocity estimation are sampled from streamwise and spanwise positions within $-50<\Delta x^+,\Delta z^+ < 50$, where the superscript $+$ denotes that the quantity is nondimensionalized by viscous units defined based on the kinematic viscosity and friction velocity.
-We employed exclusively the wall pressure as input, as it shows a high correlation with off-wall wall-normal velocity in the previous studies.
-Instantaneous wall-normal velocity at the wall-normal location $y^+=10$ and center of the sensing plane ($\Delta x^+,\Delta z^+=0$), denoted by $v_{10}$, is predicted by an MLP model using the wall pressure measurements (at $y^+=0$) as inputs at each time snapshot.
-The location $y^+ = 10$ is selected based on prior studies \cite{choi1994} indicating it as the optimal height for implementing effective opposition control for drag reduction.
-The ground truth data is obtained through a direct numerical simulation (DNS) of an incompressible turbulent channel flow at friction Reynolds number $Re_\tau = 186$.
+Following a previous study \cite{park2020machine}, candidate locations of wall pressure probes for wall-normal velocity estimation are sampled from streamwise and spanwise positions within $-50<\Delta x^+,\Delta z^+ < 50$, where the superscript $+$ denotes that the quantity is nondimensionalized by viscous units defined based on the kinematic viscosity and friction velocity.
+We employed exclusively the wall pressure as input, as it shows a high correlation with off-wall wall-normal velocity in the previous study \cite{park2020machine}.
+Instantaneous wall-normal velocity at the wall-normal location $y^+=10$ and center of the sensing plane ($\Delta x^+,\Delta z^+=0$), denoted by $v_{10}$, is predicted by a temporal convolutional network (TCN) \cite{lea2016temporal} model using the wall pressure measurements (at $y^+=0$) as inputs at each time snapshot.
+The location $y^+ = 10$ is selected based on prior studies \cite{choi1994} indicating it as the optimal height for implementing effective opposition control for drag reduction under the tested conditions.
+The reference data is obtained through a direct numerical simulation (DNS) of an incompressible turbulent channel flow at friction Reynolds number $Re_\tau \approx 186$.
 Figure~\ref{fig:PV_fields} depicts the instantaneous fields of the wall pressure and wall-normal velocity fluctuation at $y^+ = 10$ obtained from the DNS.
+The highly nonlinear correlation between these quantities makes predicting wall-normal velocity a particularly nontrivial task.

-As shown in Figure~\ref{fig:PV_sensors}(a), the clustering analysis condenses the initial 361 probe locations to 58 representative candidates through AP.
+As shown in Fig.~\ref{fig:PV_sensors}a, the clustering analysis condenses the initial 361 probe locations to 58 representative candidates through AP.
 The clusters exhibit localized circular shapes consistent with the wall pressure spatial autocorrelation patterns reported in the literature \cite{choi1990space, liu2024wall}.
 By recognizing these features inherent to the problem, the clustering algorithm naturally groups points according to the underlying physical patterns of the flow, providing meaningful data representatives.